Acts 1 - John Karmelich

 i)

-himself was a Greek.
-So why mention it?
+Luke himself was Greek.
+So why

 ii)

-think it is to remind the reader that these men were still observant Jews.
-They still obeyed the Jewish laws as they knew them.
-Later in Acts, were going to talk about "the law" and
+I think it is to remind the reader that these men were still observant

-immediately change their viewpoint on Judaism.
+Jesus didn't immediately change their viewpoint on Judaism.

 13.

-13: When they arrived, they went upstairs to the room where they were staying.
+upstairs to the room where they were staying.

 Those present were Peter, John, James and Andrew; Philip and Thomas,